Heritage Trail Location 5

 The Spa Baths were subsequently closed and went into private ownership.
 They have not been used or maintained for the past 34 years.

 Needless to say, the historic buildings to which Woodhall Spa owes its existence have become an eyesore!

 Photo 15 - Inside the Pump room looking towards the Main Entrance.
-(Photo from webmaster's collection)
+(Photo from the Website Administrator's collection)

 Heritage Trail locations